It does Exactly what it says its as it will do

 If the student has played before, then I work at understanding what skills the student needs work on and what skills the student has down.
 We then use materials that work on the skills the student needs proficiency in.

 I have a music degree from the University of Denver as well as a Certificate in Suzuki Pedagogy from the University of Denver.
 I have taken the training in the Mark O'Connor American Violin Method Books 1-4.
+I have completed Paul Rolland Level I training and intend to complete all 4 levels of that training.
 I have attended many workshops, and master classes to further my learning, skills and to get new ideas.

 Currently, I am working on body mapping.
 I plan to get certified in this.
 Body Mapping is specifically geared to musicians and how to use our bodies well.
 Many musicians end up in pain.
 The goal of body mapping is for that to not happen.

 My pricing system is based on the quarter (3 months.)
 I plan 11 lessons each quarter.
 This allows for time off for holidays.
 Students can pay by the quarter or by the month.
 I offer 30, 45 and 60 minute lessons.
-30 minute lessons are $120/month; 45 minute lessons are $180/month and 60 minute lessons are $240/month.
+30 minute lessons are $140/month; 45 minute lessons are $210/month and 60 minute lessons are $280/month.

 It was something I kept finding myself going back to over and over again, so I decided to pursue it.